 Since this was supposed to be a more simplified lesson, we didn’t do the part where we had to make the plastic shrimp; hence, it was already prepared/made beforehand.

 As for making the shrimp tempura, I was instructed to slowly and gradually drip hot wax into the cold water basin.
-I had to do it in a way that it will later on look like a tempura coating (this sounds difficult but if you watch my video above, you’ll see how easy it will be).
+I had to do it in a way that it will later on look like a tempura coating.
+It sounds difficult but once you actually do it, it’s actually quite easy!

 Once that’s done with, I placed the plastic shrimp on top and then gently wrap it with the wax (that now looked like fried flour batter)… and that’s it!